hello.

 [David:] yeah.
 Uhmm.
 But the ground at my feet.

-hold...hold on just a second.
+[Andy:] hold...hold on a second.
 Uh but I mean what about the number 7?

-[David:] did you ever that the sky is all the way to the ground?
+[David:] did you notice that the sky is all the way to the ground?

 [Andy:] wait. on.
 What?

-we're walking around in it.
+[David:] walking around in it.
 We're in the sky.
-There is sky and there is ground and somewhere in between.
-That is we live.
-And sometimes some of us take and when they do, when feet leave the ground, even for a second, they pull the rest of us them.
-And when we rise, and we rise, and we notice that the sky has been around us all along.
+There is sky and there is ground and we're in between. is where we live.
+And some of us take wing and when they do, their feet leave the ground, even for a second, they the rest of us with them.
+And we rise, and when we rise, and when we notice the sky has been around us all along.
 We have been walking into it.
-It has been constant collision. and depravity.
-And we and we rise and we rise and we rise and we rise and we rise and we rise and we rise and we rise and we and we and we rise and we rise and we rise...
+It has been this collision. and depravity.
+And we rise and we rise and we rise and we and we rise and we and we rise and we rise and we rise and we rise and we and we rise and we rise and we rise...